baileyjace/GROUP_PROJECT/README.md

-# GROUP_PROJECT
+# WTF Should I Eat For Dinner?

-A Web app for finding recipes and or restaurants!!
+A site to help you decide what to make with what you've got, or where to go out if you give up!